-Site ID 6: Town Center, 2 28331 Margue rite Parkway Assessor's Parcel Number(s) 740-016-03 Lot Consolidation N.A.
-Single Parcel l Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RPD 30 (OVERLAY) Size 3.29 Acres (entire feasibility study) e site is develop oable, per Relate d Company Maximum Density/ Realistic Density 30 du/acre / 19 d u/acre Maximum Potential Unit Capacity /Realistic Capacity 99 / 62 Property Owner/Developer Interest Yes.
+Site ID 6: Town Center, 28331 Marguerite Parkway Assessor's Parcel Number(s) 740-016-03 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 30 (OVERLAY) Size 3.29 Acres (entire site is developable, per Related Company feasibility study) Maximum Density/ Realistic Density 30 du/acre / 15 d Overlay ) u/acre (assum es 50% of RPD 3 0 due to Maximum Potential Unit Capacity /Realistic Capacity 49 / 41 (assumes 85% of RPD 30 Overlay) Property Owner/Developer Interest Yes.
 Owners have indicated to City that they are interested in residential redevelopment possibilities as part of the Housing Element.
 TCAC Site Amenity Score 18 (High score - good proximity to transit, public parks, grocery stores, public schools, medical facilities, pharmacies).
 TCAC limits Site Amenity points to 15.
 Site Identified in Previous Housing Element No. Rezoned prior to statutory deadline of October 2015, 2021.
 Considered new site not subject to by-right development.
-Site Description and Factors Supporting Development • • • Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 19 11 11 21
+Site Description and Factors Supporting Development The largest parcel out of the four comprising Town Center is proposed for residential redevelopment.
+Strip mall built in 1980, that has recently had a number of tenants vacating (Pier 1 Imports, Jos.
+A. Bank, DSW Shoes).
+Façade renovation has recently occurred, but owners have indicated to City that they are interested in residential redevelopment possibilities as part of the Housing Element.
+There is a high likelihood of conversion to residential use, given the history of the site as a retail center.
+Extremely/Very Potential Income Distribution of Units Low 13 Low 8 Moderate 7 Moderate 13